cloudspannerecosystem/liquibase-spanner/README.md

 # NOTES:

  * We strongly recommend to use [Liquibase SQL format](https://docs.liquibase.com/concepts/basic/sql-format.html).
 This allows you to explicitly write Spanner SQL.
 Liquibase SQL generation for Spanner is incomplete.
+This is required for rollbacks as well.
  * You need to initialise Liquibase change log tables manually.
 The SQL used is in [sql/test/resources/initial.spanner.sql](sql/test/resources/initial.spanner.sql).
  * This is *alpha*.